samiemostafavi/ros-latency-pr3d/expeca-setup.md

 Add the default route via console: `ip route add default via 130.237.11.97`.
 Add nameserver via console: `echo nameserver 8.8.8.8 > /etc/resolv.conf`

-NOTE: `ROS_IP` on the client side must be set to the 5G UE ip address
+NOTE: `ROS_IP` on the client side must be set to the 5G UE ip address which is `172.16.0.104` in the case of adv-router-07.

 ssh the client node and clone this repo.
 ```